 The Board designates authority to the Coalition's Office Manager to review and approve the Chief Executive Officer's timesheets, leave requests, work related travel expenses, and other routine operational requests.
-These documents, which are made available at each regular board meeting for board review, were passed around with no discussion or questions on the items reviewed.
+These documents are made available at each regular board meeting for board review.
+Delegation items were emailed to all Board Members with no discussion or questions on the items reviewed.

-APPROVAL OF DECEMBER 2, 2020 BOARD MEETING MINUTES
+APPROVAL OF DECEMBER 1, 2021 ANNUAL BOARD MEETING MINUTES\

-1. M. Allen motioned to approve the December 2, 2020 Board Meeting Minutes, as presented.
-M. Siragusa seconded the motion.
-No discussion, motion passed unanimously.
+T. Little motioned to approve the December 1, 2021 Board Meeting Minutes.
+C. Whitehurst seconded the motion.
+No discussion-motion passed unanimously.

-REVIEW AND APPROVAL OF 2019-20 AUDIT-HANDOUT
+REVIEW AND APPROVAL OF 2020-21 AUDIT

-2. Rich Cassidy of Moss, Krusick and Associates presented the results of the ELCNF 2019-2020 Audit.
+Rich Cassidy of Moss, Krusick and Associates presented the results of the ELCNF 2020-2021 Audit.
 Financial statements were reviewed and summarized regarding the financial position of ELC of North Florida.
 There were no findings or discrepancies noted and overall, this was a clean audit.
+The Audit material was emailed to all Board members.

-T. Little motioned to accept and approve the 2019-2020 Audit as presented.
-K. Gammons seconded the motion.
+2. W. Kersey Graves motioned to accept and approve the 2020-21 Audit as presented.
+M. Holanchock seconded the motion.
 No discussion, motion passed unanimously.